BillHertzing/BlazorExamples/Demos/Demo12/ReadMe.md

 # Blazor With ServiceStack Demonstrations Demo12 ReadMe (at the Demo12 subfolder level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

-This is the specific documentation for Demo12, *Blazor GUI served by process having a Windows Service Lifetime
+This is the specific documentation for Demo12, *Blazor GUI served by ServiceStack Middleware hosted by Kestrel-Only Web Host hosted in a GenericHost having a Windows Service Lifetime

 ## Introduction
-The Blazor GUI project ...
+The Blazor GUI project adds the ability to publish to a specific folder within the _\_PublishedAgent\PublishedService_ subdirectory tree using the `PublishedService.pubxml` publishing option
-The server project focuses on the details of installing the server project as a Windows service, and partially automating that process.
+The server project grows into a Windows Service
 The Common DTOs ..

-## Publishing Steps
-Demo12 adds a new section to the ReadMe for documenting what changes get made in the publishing process.
-This demo focuses on automating the publishing process, and provides a PowerShell script `PublishingAutomation.ps1` You will need to install a `.Net Core Global Tool` called `installUtil`.
-From a VS 2019 command prompt, run `dotnet tool install -g --framework netcoreapp3.0 --version 1.2.0 InstallUtil`.
-Of course check that this is still the latest version and adjust the instructions accordingly, if a later version exists.

 ## Blazor GUI
-This demo focuses on getting the new `PublishedService.pubxml` file setup properly.
+This demo focuses on
 Details in [Demo12 Blazor GUI](GUI/ReadMe.html)

 ## Server
-This demo focuses on automating the process of moving the code from a pure development location to a location akin to what the final installation location for the service will look like. creating the basic windows service additions, then hosting the ServiceStack middleware in a Kestrel-only webHost inside a GenericHost under Net Core V3.0 and running it as a Service
+This demo focuses on creating the basic windows service additions, then hosting the ServiceStack middleware in a Kestrel-only webHost inside a GenericHost under Net Core V3.0 and running it as a Service
-Introduction of a PowerShell script to partially automate the process of distribution and installation Install WiX Toolset V3.11.1 https://github.com/wixtoolset/wix3/releases/tag/wix3111rtm .exe file and run as administrator WiX Toolset build tools RC for VS 2019 extension called Votive2019.vsix; install

-Details in [Demo12 Server](Server/ReadMe.html)
+The differences between a ConsoleApp and a Service are explored A key runtime variable is introduced, IsConsoleApp, as are concepts from the Runtime, to determine if the program is running under Windows or Linux switchMappings are added to the program's ConfigurationRoot to detect -C or -Console as a commandline switch Instructions for using sc.exe for manually installing and uninstalling the genericHost as a Windows Service are documented Details in [Demo12 Server](Server/ReadMe.html)

 ## CommonDTOs